Through the Blue

 Greece’s most visited island attraction draws over two million visitors a year.
 Overbearingly crowded in the giddying heat of its searing summers, can it still be enjoyed with family?

 Returning on our second trip with an eight-month-old, we think so.
-Timed wisely, with the right accommodation, carefully selected activities, a car, and expectations managed, it might even top the list of family adventures to remember.
+Timed wisely, with the right accommodation, carefully selected activities, a car, and your expectations managed, it might even top the list of family adventures to remember.

 WHERE TO STAY